Optimization on Weak Riemannian Manifolds: Classes of Hesse manifolds and their Optimization-relevant properties

 \subsection{Strong Riemannian manifolds}

 We now turn to strong Riemannian manifolds, which are well established both in geometric theory and optimization.
-Their underlying Hilbert space structure, extending to the tangent bundles, enables direct transfer to many results from finite-dimensional optimization.
-However, it should be pointed out that there are also significant differences already on the Level of Riemannian geometry. \begin{example} Every Hilbert space is a strong Riemannian manifold as are embedded submanifolds like the unit sphere.
+However, it should be pointed out that there are significant differences on the level of Riemannian geometry. \begin{example} Every Hilbert space is a strong Riemannian manifold as are embedded submanifolds like the unit sphere.
 Moreover, in the Hilbert space $\ell^2$ of square summable sequences, if we define $a_1=1$ and $a_n=1+2^{-n}, n \geq 2$, then the set

 is a strong Riemannian manifold with the pullback metric.
-It is known as Grossmann's ellipsoid, and one can prove that while it is geodesically complete, there are points which do not admit a minimal geodesic path between them (in other words: The Hopf Rinow-theorem fails on strong Riemannian manifolds), see \cite[4.43]{Sch23} for details. \end{example}

-In the following, we briefly illustrate this in our setting and the corresponding results.
+This is known as Grossmann's ellipsoid, and one can prove that while it is geodesically complete, there are points which do not admit a minimal geodesic path between them (in other words, the Hopf-Rinow-theorem fails on strong Riemannian manifolds), see \cite[4.43]{Sch23} for details. \end{example} The underlying Hilbert space structure of a strong Riemannian manifold and the corresponding structure on the tangent bundles, enables direct transfer to many results from finite-dimensional optimization.
+We briefly illustrate this in our setting.
 By \cite[4.5]{Sch23}, a strong Riemannian manifold can equivalently be described as follows: \begin{lemma} Let $(M,g)$ be a weak Riemannian manifold.
-If $M$ is a Hilbert manifold, i.e. modelled on Hilbert spaces and the injective linear map
+If $M$ is a Hilbert manifold, i.e. modeled on Hilbert spaces and the injective linear map

 is a vector bundle isomorphism, then $(M,g)$ is a strong Riemannian manifold. \end{lemma} The usual sources \cite{Lang01,Kli95} for Riemannian geometry in infinite-dimensional spaces deal with strong Riemannian manifolds.
-In particular, they show that the Levi-Civita derivative and the metric spray (cf.\ \Cref{App:diffgeo}) exist for these manifolds.
+In particular, they show that the Levi-Civita derivative and the metric spray (cf.\ Appendix \ref{App:diffgeo}) exist for these manifolds.
 Summing up this shows the following.

 \begin{lemma} Every strong Riemannian manifold is a robust Riemannian manifold and thus a Hesse manifold.
-In particular, (Example ~\ref{example: finite mfd implies strong mfd}), every finite-dimensional manifold is a strong Riemannian \end{lemma}
+In particular, every finite-dimensional manifold is a strong Riemannian manifold.\end{lemma}